dgwyer/server-side-render-x/README.md

       attributes={attributes}
     />

-The only difference is there is an additional optional `prop` available to specify the location for the spinner:
+There's also an additional (optional) `prop` available to specify the location for the spinner:

     <ServerSideRenderX
       block="my-plugin/my-block"